Systime Computers: Period of rapidly increasing growth

-Gow emphasized that Systime would provide not just hardware but also software applications, systems engineering, and support.
+Gow emphasised that Systime would provide not just hardware but also software applications, systems engineering, and support.
 By 1975, Systime had £2.75 million in turnover and profits of £300,000 and was already opening offices and subsidiaries overseas.

 Musichire's stake in the company impeded the company's ability to grow.
 Gow engaged with financiers but did not like them and did not want to accept investment from either the Industrial and Commercial Finance Corporation or from merchant banks, fearing they would demand too much control of the company's direction.